MEET OUR SCHOLARS

 Boston, MA

-Nancy U. Lin, M.D., is an Associate Professor of Medicine at Harvard Medical School, Associate Chief of Breast Oncology at Dana-Farber Cancer Institute (DFCI), and Director of the Metastatic Breast Cancer Program at DFCI.
+Nancy Lin, M.D., is a Professor of Medicine at Harvard Medical School and Associate Chief of Breast Oncology and Director of the Metastatic Breast Cancer Program at Dana-Farber Cancer Institute (DFCI).
 She is co-PI of the Dana-Farber/Harvard Cancer Center NCI Specialized Program of Research Excellence (SPORE).
 Dr. Lin has led multiple clinical trials testing novel therapies for patients with metastatic breast cancer, with a particular focus on those with cancer that has spread to the brain (brain metastases).
 She has led national efforts to increase the inclusion of patients with brain metastases in clinical trials.
 Dr. Lin has been involved in the development of several drugs which have become standard of care for patients with HER2-positive breast cancer, including those with active brain metastases.
 Dr. Lin also leads the EMBRACE (Ending Metastatic Breast Cancer for Everyone) clinical and research programs at DFCI.
-The EMBRACE research study, which has enrolled nearly 3,000 individuals, enables multiple research aims, including genetic profiling of biospecimens from patients with metastatic breast cancer at diagnosis and at progression on each line of therapy in order to uncover mechanisms of treatment resistance, characterizing patterns of care and outcomes, and understanding patient-reported outcomes in the advanced disease setting.
-Dr. Lin’s Komen-funded research is focused on understanding resistance to antibody drug conjugates in patients with metastatic breast cancer by determining the differences in target expression and genomic features after treatment.
+The EMBRACE research study, which has enrolled nearly 3,000 individuals, enables multiple research aims, including genetic profiling of biospecimens from patients with metastatic breast cancer at diagnosis and at progression on each line of therapy in order to uncover mechanisms of treatment resistance, characterize patterns of care and outcomes, and understand patient-reported outcomes in the advanced disease setting.
+Dr. Lin’s Komen-funded research is focused on developing effective clinical strategies utilizing antibody-drug conjugates and identifying resistance mechanisms and novel therapeutic targets for the treatment of central nervous system metastases from breast cancer.

 CYNTHIA MA